myeongwonmin/paper-search-tool/README.md

 - 🔍 Search papers from 39 major scientific journals
 - 📅 Flexible date range selection (specific dates or recent N days)
 - 🔑 **NEW**: Keyword filtering with automatic highlighting
-- 📊 Export results to Excel format with multiple sheets
+- 📊 Export results to Excel format with multiple sheets and AutoFilter
+- 🔽 **NEW**: AutoFilter dropdowns for easy data sorting and filtering
 - 🚀 Progress tracking with visual progress bar
 - 🛡️ Rate-limited API calls to respect PubMed servers